Ohio Recovery Center | Medical Detox Program For Alcohol & Drug Addiction

 When you’re physically dependent on a drug and stop using it, your body must relearn how to function without the drug.
 This experience can put significant stress on your body, causing withdrawal symptoms.

-The cost of medical detox depends on a variety of factors, including the detox center you choose, the length of your stay, and whether you choose inpatient or outpatient detox.
+The cost of medical detox at ORC depends on a variety of factors, including the length of your stay as well as your insurance plan.

 If you don’t have health insurance, consider taking out a loan, applying for a scholarship, starting a fundraiser, or asking loved ones to help you pay for treatment.